 Wulf Kansteiner states that identical interpretations of the past within a group are one of the foundational myths of the field of Collective memory.
 However, the likelihood of a completely uniform view of the past within a group decreases as the size of the group increases.
 A monolithic view of the past events within large communities, like in our case, Norway, is therefore unlikely if we follow Kansteiner.
 The fact that we are dealing with the memory of a conflict where there still are numerous eyewitnesses further decreases this likelihood.
 These insights point to a need for methods that can illuminate multiple perspectives.

 NLP is such an approach.
 Natural language processing relies on distributional semantics proposed by Firth and Harris.
 Within this framework, it is assumed that one can infer meaning from the relationship between words.
-These relationships are described mathematically.
-Modern NLP often relies on probabilistic models of a large corpus—like the Norwegian Colossus corpus or all the text on Wikipedia, for example.
-An example of one such model is gpt-3.5, which is familiar to us through ChatGPT.
+These relationships are described mathematically in what is commonly refered to as a language model.
+One such language model is gpt-3.5, familiar to us through Chat gpt.
+These models show an impressive ability to produce language, but similar models can also be used to analyze language.

 These methods, applied to newspapers, can illustrate how the Alta-controversy is remembered in various and conflicting ways within Norway.
 By using a corpus of Norwegian newspapers from the event to the present, it is possible to identify the different voices and modes of interpretation which exist simultaneously in the newspaper.
 We will categorize references of the Alta-controversy in the corpus according to the context around it.
 By measuring the relative size of these categories, e.g., a Sámi context, an environmental context, issues related to law and order, etc., it is possible to measure the relationships and distributions at any given time after the conflict.
 This approach will, therefore, make the study more representative of the variations which exist within the collective memory than if we were focusing on a smaller selection of sources.
 NLP can, therefore, nuance the idea of a uniform view of the past within a collective.